cyeguez/expenses-chart-component-main/README.md

-# Frontend Mentor - Interactive card details form
+# Frontend Mentor - Expenses chart component challenge on Frontend Mentor

 Hello!! 🤟🤟, welcome to my repo, thanks for stopping by here.